atorstling/bychan/README.md

 Bychan tries to stay out of your way as much as possible.
 What it does do is to help you with the boring bits: lexing, error handling and writing REPLs.

+You could call it a middle ground between using a parser generator and writing a parser by hand.

 ##Show me the Code
 Sure!
 Let's start with a simple calculator:
 ```Java